lukecav/awesome-elementor/README.md

 * [Awesome Addons for Elementor Page Builder](https://wordpress.org/plugins/awesome-addons/) - Awesome Addons for Elementor page builder. which is allows you to install lot of different style elements block to your website.
 * [ElementPress](https://wordpress.org/plugins/elementpress/) - The most advanced addons for Elementor.
 * [Gist for Elementor](https://wordpress.org/plugins/gist-for-elementor/) - Plugin to extend Elementor forms with Gist.
+* [Medical Addon for Elementor](https://wordpress.org/plugins/medical-addon-for-elementor/) - Medical Addon for Elementor covers all the must-needed elements for creating a perfect Medical website using Elementor Page Builder.
+35+ Unique & Basic Elementor widget covers all of the Medical elements.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.